 Draw and ink your drawing.

 Everything is in place, all you have to do is to create drawings to finalize your work.
 The graphic style of manga drawing is quite particular, and with its simple lines, it seems accessible even to the beginner who is learning to draw.
 It is indeed true that knowing how to draw manga does not require you to go to art school or to take regular drawing classes, especially since authors are assisted by seasoned artists, but learning the basics of drawing is a significant plus, if only to understand perspectives and to draw illustrations easily with an eye-pleasing rendering, and thus use one's energy to develop one's own style.
 Once you are comfortable with this, grab your drawing material, or your graphic tablet and your software, with the right brush, and start working on your storyboard in order to materialize your drawings in a more detailed way.
-The advantage of the graphics tablet is that you can use a layer to take your storyboard and draw over it in the software.
-This will save you a lot of time, especially if you have a scanner tablet like the ISKN Repaper, which allows you to keep the sensations of drawing on paper.
+The advantage of the drawing tablet is that you can use a layer to take your storyboard and draw over it in the software.
+This will save you a lot of time, especially if you have a graphic tablet like the ISKN Repaper, which allows you to keep the sensations of drawing on paper.
 Finally, change your brush to a suitable digital marker and ink your drawing to have clean and precise lines.
 Do not color your drawing, your work is finished.
 The norm in this style of drawing is to publish it in black and white.

 Making a manga has become accessible to everyone.